codacy/chart/docs/configuration/integrations/github-cloud.md

+---
+description: Instructions on how to set up the Codacy Self-hosted integration with GitHub Cloud.
+---

 # GitHub Cloud

-Follow the instructions below to set up the Codacy integration with GitHub Cloud:
+Follow the instructions below to set up the Codacy Self-hosted integration with GitHub Cloud:

 1. Follow the instructions on [creating a GitHub App](github-app-create.md).